dataserver/calendar_wallpaper/README.md

 ## Automation

-Example use Task Scheduler/Cron to execute `main.py` to generate and set the calendar wallpaper on user login.
+Example use Task Scheduler to execute `.bat` or bash `.sh` script to generate and set the calendar wallpaper on user login.

-Included `run_generator.bat` to execute the python script using virtual enviroment `.venv/` that can be used with Task Scheduler.
+Included `run_cli.bat` to execute the python script using virtual enviroment `.venv/` that can be used with Task Scheduler.

 ---